moraes/tipfy/docs/source/tutorials/user-authentication.rst

 You can choose one, all or a mix of the available authentication systems, or plug new authentication methods into the user system.
-Check out the :ref:`tipfy.ext.user-module` module for the API reference and configuration options for the user system.
+Check out the :ref:`api.tipfy.ext.auth` module for the API reference and configuration options for the user system.

-Independently of the chosen method, `Tipfy`_ will require the authenticated user to create an account in the site, so that an ``User`` entity is saved in the datastore and becomes available for the application to reference existing users. `Tipfy`_ provides a default user model in :class:`tipfy.ext.user.model.User`, but you can configure it to use a custom model if needed.
+Independently of the chosen method, `Tipfy`_ will require the authenticated user to create an account in the site, so that an ``User`` entity is saved in the datastore and becomes available for the application to reference existing users. `Tipfy`_ provides a default user model in :class:`tipfy.ext.auth.model.User`, but you can configure it to use a custom model if needed.

 In this tutorial, we will see what is needed to implement each of the